 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-Applications for the 20-week course are now closed.
+Applications for the 20 week courses have now closed.

-Our 20-week summer pre-sessional course focuses on developing the English language and core study skills you need to study effectively on an academic course in the UK.
+Our 20-week summer pre-sessional courses focus on developing the English language and core study skills you need to study effectively on an academic course in the UK.

 Course dates and times

-The online 20-week course in weeks 13 - 20 will include live classes and class tasks, plus seminars and tutorials between 9:00 and 13:30 UK time (British Summertime) with additional hours of guided practice and self-study.
+The 20-week on-campus course will include live on-campus classes and class tasks, plus seminars and assessment tutorials between 09:00 and 15:00 UK time (British Summertime) with additional hours of guided practice and self-study.
+Week 8 is a Reading week, with no live classes.

-The 20-week course is for students with IELTS (Academic) 5.0 overall who have a score of 4.5 in Writing and Speaking (and all other sub-scores at 4.0 or higher) and have a course entry requirement of IELTS 6.5 overall.
+The 20-week course is for students with IELTS (Academic) 5.0 overall (with a score of 5.0 in Writing, 4.5 in Speaking and all other sub-scores at 4.0 or higher) and have a course entry requirement of IELTS 6.5 overall.

 Schools accepting this course